drocheam/optrace/docs/source/usage/refraction_index.rst

 ``optrace``  can also load .agf catalogue files containing different materials.
-The function ``ot.load.agf`` takes a file path and returns a dictionary of media, with the key being the name and the value being the refractive index object.
+The function :func:`ot.load.agf <optrace.tracer.load.agf>` takes a file path and returns a dictionary of media, with the key being the name and the value being the refractive index object.

 For instance, loading the Schott catalogue and accessing the material ``N-LAF21`` can be done as follows: